Southold Town Police Department: History

 Law enforcement in the Town of Southold dates back to 1640 when the land was first settled.
 The land was purchased under the authority of the New Haven colony, and Southold's town was managed similarly to other colonies under New Haven's control.
 The local government existed through the church, and all cases, criminal and civil, were heard by a court of judges following the "laws of God."
 The court established rules regulating highways, property, and common areas.
-These rules were enforced by every man in the town, who were required to carry their own guns and ammunition.
+These rules were enforced by every man in the town, who was required to carry their own guns and ammunition.
 When called upon, the local militia assembled in the town to enforce laws.

 The town's police department, as it exists today, was established under Southold Town Code § 51 on September 29, 1964.
 The town's code created a structure for the standing police force, including the department's authority and duties.

-In November of 1994, the Southold Police Department's authority expanded to include the Village of Greenport.
-The Greenport Villiage Police Department disbanded after a series of scandals led to a grand jury investigation.
+In November 1994, the Southold Police Department's authority expanded to include the Village of Greenport.
+The Greenport Village Police Department disbanded after a series of scandals led to a grand jury investigation.

 In 2017, the Southold Police Department began the process of accreditation with the New York State Division of Criminal Justice Services.
 The accreditation standardizes law enforcement throughout the state, bringing transparency, increased cooperation, standardized training, and more benefits to the department.
 The process included adjusting the department's standing rules and regulations to the state's standard.
 Southold Police is the last police department in Suffolk County to seek accreditation with the state.